 USC Sumter to Host Constitution Day Program

-Sumter, SC (09/10/2019) — The University of South Carolina Sumter and the Sumter County Historical Society will be teaming up to present Constitution Day on Tuesday, September 17, 2019, 7:00 - 8:00 p.m. in the USC Sumter Arts and Letters Lecture Hall.
-As always, the event is free, open to the public, suitable for all ages, and promises to be educational and fun.
-There will be pocket-size Constitutions while supplies last and the Sumter County Historical Society will be providing free refreshments.
+Sumter, SC (09/07/2022) — The University of South Carolina Sumter will host Constitution Day on Tuesday, September 13 at 7 p.m. in the USC Sumter Arts and Letters Lecture Hall.
+The event is free, open to the public, suitable for all ages, and promises to be educational and fun.
+There will be pocket-size Constitutions while supplies last.

 Constitution Day is an American federal observance that recognizes the adoption of the United States Constitution and those who have become U.S. citizens.
-The featured speaker for the event will be Tom O'Hare who is a history teacher at Wilson Hall in Sumter and a South Carolina James Madison Fellow.
-The title of his talk is: "More Than a General: Thomas Sumter and His Surprising Role in the Making and Design of the Constitution".
+The featured speaker for the event will be Professor Woody Holton, who is the Peter and Bonnie McCausland Professor of History at UofSC Columbia and author of (among other books) Abigail Adams, which won the prestigious Bancroft Prize.

-"Constitution Day has become a great tradition at USC Sumter over the last several years, and we really look forward to hosting members of the Sumter community on our campus each September," said Damien Picariello, Ph.D., USC Sumter Assistant Professor of Political Science and organizer of Constitution Day.
-"This year, we're thrilled to be able to partner with the Sumter County Historical Society to offer our Constitution Day program, and we're excited to hear Tom O'Hare talk about Thomas Sumter and the Constitution."
+"Constitution Day has become a great tradition at USC Sumter over the last several years, and we really look forward to hosting members of the Sumter community on our campus each September," said Damien Picariello, Ph.D., USC Sumter Associate Professor of Political Science and organizer of Constitution Day.
+"This year, we're excited to hear Woody Holton talk about the American Revolution."